-George Marshall Medical Museum is fortunate enough to have been loaned a collection of professional and personal items belonging to Mr. Alan Oliver Mann, former Chief Pharmacist at Worcester Royal Infirmary.
-The collection is on loan from Alan Mann's family and is the centre of a temporary exhibition celebrating his medical work and artistic talents.
-For an online gallery of his artwork, click here (you can see many of these on display in the George Marshall Medical Museum's temporary exhibition until November 2018).
+George Marshall Medical Museum is fortunate enough to have accepted a former loan of a collection of professional and personal items belonging to Mr. Alan Oliver Mann, former Chief Pharmacist at Worcester Royal Infirmary.
+The collection was on loan for a temporary exhibition celebrating his medical work and artistic talents.
+For an online gallery of his artwork, click here.

 Image of Alan Mann's remedy kit.